The relevant regulations, under the Road Safety Act 1986 (Vic) (“RS Act”) are:

 •for annual subscribers, the first 45 minutes is free; for corporate subscribers, the first hour is free.

-There are around 50 bicycle stations and 600 bicycles in and around Melbourne’s CBD, extending north to Melbourne University and as far south as Luna Park.
-The website now has a handy map (and Spotcycle app) showing the location of bicycle stations.
+There are around 600 bicycles and 50 bicycle stations in and around Melbourne’s CBD, extending north to Melbourne University in Parkville and as far south as Luna Park in St Kilda.
+The scheme’s website and Spotcycle app show the location of bicycle stations.